Robust Clustering with Normal Mixture Models: A Pseudo $\beta$-Likelihood Approach: Proposed Parameter Estimation and Clustering Procedure

 Finally note that, although we have performed robust estimation in the multivariate normal mixture model, the primary focus of our proposed algorithm has been on robust clustering.
-To make the clustering non-hierarchical, we need to choose the number of clusters $k$ appropriately.
+We need to choose the number of clusters $k$ appropriately.
 In many of the well-known clustering techniques, performance improves with increasing the value of $k$, but increasing the value of $k$ indefinitely may be inappropriate.
 Hence an optimal choice of $k$ is needed.
 Rate distortion theory gives nice insights into the problem of detecting optimal number of clusters.
 It applies the \enquote{jump} method which detects $k$ by maximizing efficiency and minimizing error using information based measurements.
-We refer to Sugar and James $(2003)$ \cite{sugarjames} for details.
-A novel penalized likelihood based method was also proposed by Cerioli et al.~$(2018)$ \cite{kc} to optimally select the pair $(k,c)$ ($c$ of ER constraint).
+We refer to \cite{sugarjames} for details.
+A novel penalized likelihood based method was also proposed by \cite{kc} to optimally select the pair $(k,c)$ ($c$ of ER constraint).